ejbwn5/CS-Projects/School Projects/Formula SAE/Formula SAE Wireless Lap Timer/README.md

-# Formula SAE Lap Timer
+# Formula SAE Wireless Lap Timer

 This is the lap timer I designed for my school's Formula SAE racing team in the Spring 2021 semester.